-The total number of estimated daily trips generated by the Polo Club Development is 3,600 (in and out).
+The total number of estimated daily trips generated by the Polo Club Development is 3,482 (in and out).
 This estimate is based upon the Institute of Transportation Engineers manual, Trip Generation 10th Edition.
-Appropriate trip generation rates were used to evaluate 138 single-family dwellings, 93 ranch single-family attached dwellings, 269 three-story single-family attached dwellings.
+Appropriate trip generation rates were used to evaluate 155 single-family dwellings, 57 ranch single-family attached dwellings, 268 three-story single-family attached dwellings.
 Despite having an age targeted component to this development, all trip generation results are for standard dwelling units, resulting in a higher value than if elderly dwelling unit values were used.
-Proposed traffic volumes are forecasted to 2025, 5 years past expected completion.
-These values include a roughly 10% growth factor on 119th Street and a 5% growth factor on nearby north-south roadways growth factor over current traffic patterns (as obtained from CMAP) and the site generated volumes.
+Proposed traffic volumes are forecasted to 2028, 5 years past expected completion.
+The site generated traffic volumes were combined with the year 2028 no-build volumes to provide the total traffic counts which can be found in Exhibit 8 of the Traffic Impact Study.